 What is an Electronic Payment?

-An electronic payment simply means you’re paying for products or services via the Internet, which most people do daily.
+An electronic payment simply means you’re payment for products or services via the internet, which most people do daily.
 Purchased an item on Amazon lately?
 Paid a bill online?
-Then, you’ve used an electronic payment.
+Then you’ve an electronic payment.

 What is an Electronic Payment System?

 The classification and characteristics of electronic payment systems can be boiled down to a system that processes electronic payments.
-Electronic payment processing is conducted completely electronically, without any need for any physical cash or paper checks to change any hands.
+Electronic payment processing is a solution for manual checks and balances payments completely electronically, without the need of any physical cash or paper checks to change hands.
 These systems use various technologies and protocols to process, authorize, and complete transactions securely.
 This makes it easier for consumers (or businesses) to purchase items from all over the world without worrying about their payment getting lost in the mail or waiting days to be certain that their payment has been processed correctly and received by the seller (or supplier).